lemanbinokay/fusion-transcript-workflow/README.md

-# fusion-transcript-workflow
+# Fusion Transcript Workflow

-A reproducible workflow for the detection, translatome-guided prioritization, and functional interpretation of cancer fusion transcripts from RNA-seq data.
+Supplementary scripts accompanying the chapter:

+"A Workflow for the Detection and Translatome-Guided Prioritization of Cancer Fusion Transcripts"

-## Supplementary Scripts
+## Repository Contents

-Due to chapter space limitations, several data-processing and downstream analysis scripts are provided in this repository.
+### section3.2_partner_extraction.R

-- `section3.2_partner_extraction.R` – Extraction and summarization of fusion partner genes from Arriba outputs.
+Extraction and summarization of fusion partner genes from Arriba outputs.

+### section3.4_anota2seq_run.R
-- `section3.4_anota2seq_run.R` – Differential translational efficiency analysis using anota2seq.
+Differential translational efficiency analysis using anota2seq.

+### section3.4_partner_translation.R
-- `section3.4_partner_translation.R` – Integration of fusion partner genes with translational efficiency results and generation of fusion-partner-specific visualizations.
+Integration of fusion partner genes with translational efficiency results and generation of fusion-partner-specific visualizations.

+## Notes

+The main workflow and methodological details are described in the chapter.
+This repository contains supplementary scripts that were omitted from the manuscript due to space limitations.